The Ultimate Guardian Dogs

 Their primary role is to detect dangers early and respond with deterrence or defense, making them valuable for security in rural and sometimes urban settings.

-Keep reading to learn more about the ancient history of my Guardian Dogs…
+Keep reading to learn more about the Central Asian Shepherd “Guardian” Dog breed’s, their instincts, behavior, reliability, and the ancient history of my Guardian Dogs…

 Guardian Dogs: The Central Asian Shepherd Dogs